hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

 <img src="../img/gemini-query4.png" width="400">

-The final touches to the command involve wrapping the entire statement in double quoutation marks and then adding the name of the database that we wish to query.
+The final touches to the command involve wrapping the entire statement in double quotation marks and then adding the name of the database that we wish to query.

 ****